WeblateOrg/weblate/docs/api.rst

 ~~~~~~~~~~~~~

 The API requests are rate limited; the default configuration limits it to 100
-requests per day for anonymous users and 1000 requests per day for authenticated
+requests per day for anonymous users and 5000 requests per hour for authenticated
 users.

 Rate limiting can be adjusted in the :file:`settings.py`; see